How Can I Get an ICP License for China? | AppInChina

 ICP stands for Internet Content Provider (ICP).
 As China maintains strict control over websites, games, apps, and e-commerce within its borders, any “internet content provider” must first gain a license to be able to do most business online or even to post information.

 There are two types of ICP licenses available.
-Depending on your needs, your enterprise may require one or both:
+Depending on your app, game, or platform, your enterprise may require one or both:

 ICP Beian (ICP备案) – This is the standard ICP license required to host a website in China.
 It is issued by the Chinese Ministry of Industry and Information Technology and administered at at the provincial level.
 For sites that are purely informational and not involved in selling goods or services, this is the only ICP required.
 The numbers follow the format 京ICP备12345678号

 ICP Commercial – This ICP license gives its holder the legal ability to accept payments online, but it generally applies to online stores that sell services or physical goods.
+It can also apply to games or apps that collect in-app payments, but not in all circumstances.
 These numbers follow the format 京ICP证12345678号 .

 Websites that do not have an ICP record cannot be accessed in Mainland China.
 You can see the ICP license numbers for any Chinese website at the bottom of the front webpage, where they are required to be displayed: